 Bachata was born in the Dominican Republic in the early 1960s, shortly after the fall of the Trujillo dictatorship.
 Its roots can be traced back to the Cuban Bolero, Son, and Troubadour traditions.

 Dominican musicians took the slow, romantic rhythm of the Bolero and infused it with their own flair, using instruments like the Requinto (a smaller lead guitar with a metallic sound), bongo, and güira.
 This unique combination created the authentic Bachata sound we recognize today.
+To learn more about the genre and how it is danced, visit our complete guide to Bachata.

 Why Was Bachata Prohibited in the Past?